willbush/wump/README.md

 ## Introduction

-This is an opinionated implementation of Gregory Yob's [Hunt the Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus) text based 1972 game using Rust.
+This is an implementation of Gregory Yob's [Hunt the Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus) text based 1972 game using Rust.

 ## Building and Running